 She found publicly available testimony relevant to her story in unlikely places.
 For example, a doctor who would not comment on the record had given relevant information in a public meeting on whether a competing facility should be built.

 “We looked in all the obvious places but found jewels elsewhere,” McGrory said.

-Sam Hornblower, associate producer for CBS’ 60 Minutes, shared tips from reporting on how a hospital’s quest for profit led to fraud and substandard patient care.
-While the hospital’s PR department allowed “60 Minutes” to film inside the hospital, he balanced that access with more critical perspectives from hospital physicians and former executives, protecting their identities from hospital administrators until the segment aired.
+Sam Hornblower, associate producer for CBS’ "60 Minutes," shared tips from reporting on how a hospital’s quest for profit led to fraud and substandard patient care.
+While the hospital’s PR department allowed the team to film inside the hospital, he balanced that access with more critical perspectives from hospital physicians and former executives, protecting their identities from hospital administrators until the segment aired.

 Barbara Feder Ostrov is editorial director/business of medicine, for Medscape/WebMD.
 She is based in California.